 - If you’d like to speak to someone about your situation, email us or fill out our online contact form, and we’ll set up a time to talk.

 - Maybe you just need a date night.
-But we can’t go out!
-No problem.
+But maybe you can’t get out of the house.
+That’s okay!
 We’ve partnered with Communio on this stay-at-home date night experience.

 - Maybe this is a good time to do a relationship check up.
 We can set you up to take the Prepare-Enrich relational checkup, an online assessment, and then walk through the results with you to give you some tools and resources to work on your relationship on your own.
 Email us or fill out our online contact form, and we’ll set up a time to talk.

-We know that this is an unprecedented time of job loss and financial hardship for many in our community.
+We know that financial hardship can fall on anyone at any time.
 NDC can offer temporary financial assistance through our benevolence program.
 This program is designed to provide assistance to our members and regular attenders, as well as their friends and family for whom they may ask for help on their behalf.
 Here’s how the program works:

 - Fill out this online application, detailing the need for yourself or the person on whose behalf you are applying.